-Ms Tanya Cox - Non-executive Direct or

-MBA, Grad Dip Applied Corporate Gove ernance, FAICD, FGIA, 60
+Ms Tanya Cox Non-executive Director MBA, Grad Dip Applied Corporate Governance, FAICD, FGIA, 60

-Director since: 21 October 2019

-Board Committee membership: Chair of the Nomination and Remuneration Committee

-Member of the Audit and Risk Committee

-Independent: Yes

-Non-executive Director - OtherLevels Holdings Ltd (2015 - 2020)

-Non-executive Director - BuildingIQ, Inc (2015 - 2019)
+Non-executive Director - OtherLevels Holdings Ltd (2015 - 2020) Non-executive Director - BuildingIQ, Inc (2015 - 2019)

 Ms Cox has over 15 years of board experience and extensive executive experience in sustainability, property, finance and funds management.
 Ms Cox began her career at the Bank of New Zealand and over an 11 year period succeeded to the role of General Manager of Finance, Operations and IT.
 Ms Cox led similar functions at the managed fund custodian Ausmaq Limited, before joining Rothschild & Co Australia Limited as Director and Chief Operating Officer for the Australian operations.
 During her tenure at Rothschild & Co Australia Limited, Ms Cox was a member of several Executive Committees, including Chair of the Risk Committee and a member of the Investment Committee.